Milad-mj22/database/README.md

 # Step1: Initialize the dataBase class with your MySQL database credentials:
-In your script import Database and set your parms ( username , password , database name ) in your file and create an Object if your dont see Error while connecting your connection has been created if you dont have database use function :  create_schema()
+In your script import Database and set your parms ( username , password , database name ) in your file and create an Object if your dont see Error while connecting your connection has been created if you dont have database automatic create your schema
 ``` python
 import Database